-For the reasons set out in relation to Options 2 and 3, this option is not credible as it would fail to address the asset-related risks that are described in the identified need.
+For the reasons set out in relation to Options 2 and 3, this option is not credible as it would fail to address the assetrelated risks that are described in the identified need.
 For further information, please refer to our notice of determination, which explained that there are no credible non-network options that are capable of addressing the identified need at BWR.

-5.5 Option 5: Replace 22kV switchgear
+5.5.
+Option 5: Replace all 22kV switchgear

-This option replaces all existing deteriorated outdoor 22kV bulk oil circuit breakers in C4 and C5 condition with three new indoor switchboards and associated secondary equipment with the new control building.
+This option replaces all existing deteriorated outdoor 22kV bulk oil circuit breakers in C4 and C5 condition with three new indoor switchboards and associated secondary equipment within the new control building.
 This option does not address the risks associated with the 66/22kV power transformers.

-The estimated capital cost for this option is \$18.97 million in real 2022 dollars.
+The estimated capital cost for this option is \$20.5 million in real 2022 dollars, including an allowance for management reserve and risk.

-5.6 Option 6: Replace one transformer and 22kV switchgear
+5.6.
+Option 6: Replace one transformer and 22kV switchgear